alokbharti/DailyNews-Kotlin/README.md

   - See your bookmarked news on the Liked section
   - Explore more news categories on the Discover section
   - Switch to night mode for better visibility
+  - See the memories of all recent graduates

 ## Demo of the application
 ![](DailyNews_kotlin.gif)